lukasaron/data-discogs/README.md

 # Discogs Parser

 Discogs Parser introduces a way to categorize XML data dumps from Discogs [https://data.discogs.com/].

 The intention of using this parser is a library, which means there is not an executable part provided.
+The project has no other dependencies than the Golang language itself.

 There are three existing writers supported by default: `JSON`, `SQL` and `DB`.